MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/driver-expansion.md

 ---
-title: Driver Expansion
+title: Driver distribution expansion
-description: Creating a floor or ceiling for a driver submission ms.assetid: ms.author: ms.date:
+description: Creating a floor or ceiling for a driver submission in order to change its distribution. ms.assetid: ms.author: ms.date: